fipso/ccurl.sh/README.md

-# Sync chrome session with curl
+# Use chrome session with cURL
 Tired of copy pasting cURL commands from chrome to your terminal ?
 You don't want to use GUI tools like Postman ?